redbrick/static-site/source/about/constitution/index.md

 ## 5. Election of the Governing Executive Committee:
 1. The Committee Members shall be democratically elected at the Annual General Meeting (AGM) or at an Extra-ordinary General Meeting (EGM).
 2. To seek election to the Committee, each candidate must have two nominations by current members of the Society.
-3. To be deemed fit for election to the position of Systems Administrator or Webmaster, the candidate must either:
+3. To be deemed fit for election to the position of Systems Administrator or webmashter, the candidate must either:
-  1. Pass an Aptitude test, as devised by the outgoing Webmaster for Webmaster candidates, or system administrators for system administrator candidates.
-If it is deemed preferable to do so, the test may be set by a third party nominated by the Webmaster (in the case of the Webmaster examination), or by a majority of the system administrators (in the case of the system administrator exams).
+  1. Pass an Aptitude test, as devised by the outgoing webmashter for webmashter candidates, or system administrators for system administrator candidates.
+If it is deemed preferable to do so, the test may be set by a third party nominated by the webmashter (in the case of the webmashter examination), or by a majority of the system administrators (in the case of the system administrator exams).
 The current committee will nominate this third party.
-Be an outgoing Webmaster or Systems Administrator
+Be an outgoing webmashter or Systems Administrator
 4. All Helpdesk candidates must sit and pass a test as devised by the outgoing education officer(s)